Cyprian, Metropolitan of Kiev: Hostilities between Lithuania and Muscovy

 The Grand Duke of Lithuania — Algirdas — attacked Muscovy on three occasions between 1368 and 1372 as part of the Lithuanian–Muscovite War.
 This was in support of his ally, Mikhail II, Prince of Tver.
 It may also have been motivated by a desire to advance his calls for a separate metropolis for the Grand Duchy that was independent of Moscow.
 Cyprian was sent by the Patriarch as a trustee (envoy) to the Rus' princes in the Lithuanian and Muscovite lands with the goal to reconcile the Lithuanian and Tverite princes with Metropolitan Alexius and to prevent the total division of the Church between Wilno and Moscow.
-In winter of the same year, it is possible that Cyprian visited Kyiv for the first time along with other cities of the Grand Duchy of Lithuania.
+In winter of the same year, it is possible that Cyprian visited Kiev for the first time along with other cities of the Grand Duchy of Lithuania.
 On 9 March 1374 he visited Tver on the consecration of the Bishop of Tver, Euthymius.
 Later, with Metropolitan Alexius, he left for Pereslavl-Zalessky.
 Cyprian returned to Constantinople from the Grand Duchy of Lithuania carrying a letter from Orthodox Christian Lithuanian-Ruthenian with a request to the patriarch to consecrate him as the Metropolitan of Lithuania.

 Hostilities between Moscow and Lithuania resumed; in August 1375 Muscovite troops captured Tver.
 Patriarch Philotheus I was aware of the threat of Catholization of the population of the Grand Duchy of Lithuania.
 He therefore agreed to satisfy the petitions of the previous Grand Duke of Lithuania —Algirdas — to create a separate metropolis in the territory of the Grand Duchy of Lithuania.
 Philotheus also listened to the petitions of the Eastern Orthodox princes to have Cyprian as their metropolitan.
-On 2 December 1375 at the Council of Constantinople, Philotheus consecrated Cyprian as "Metropolitan of Kiev, Russia and Lithuania", under a condition that "upon the death of Alexius, Cyprian should become the Metropolitan of Kiev and all Rus".
+On 2 December 1375 at the Council of Constantinople, Philotheus consecrated Cyprian as "Metropolitan of Kiev, Rus' and Lithuania", under a condition that "upon the death of Alexius, Cyprian should become the Metropolitan of Kiev and all Rus".